PaulV500Designs/shrent-dev/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## Stands / Patterns / Conventions
+## Standards / Patterns / Best Practices

-- Use functional components
-- Pratice KISS - avoid making unecessary logic and functions, each project is custom and must match only Figma components, if there are obvious reusable patterns, add them to our Company starter themes.
+- <b>KISS</b> - avoid making unecessary functions taken from other projects, each project is custom and must match only its Figma components with pixel accuracy as much as possible.
+  If there are obvious reusable components (i.e buttons, forms), add them here to our company starter /kitchen-sink page. but remove them from a project if not used.
-- Practice DRY - but keep it simple
+- <b>DRY</b> - but keep it simple
+  - All reusable compoents at an atom, element, block (before section) level are are demoed in this template /kitchen-sink
+  - Resuable intefaces and customHooks are stored in /types and /utils respectively
+  - For each new React project, get aquanted with components presented in the /kitchen-sink, then add more or add variants to existing ones as needed based on project mockups/requirements
+- <b>Separation of concerns</b>:
+  - keep stylsheets / styled-components purely declarative of styles
+  - Put logic ie. coditionals, calculations, loops inside functions component or helper files.
+- <b>Styling:</b>

+  - Before coding pages, components on the project's Figma Style guide must be built first. and presented in /kitchen-sink for other dev's reference
+  - save font families and colors as variables in tailwind.config.js
+  - vanilla css can be used alongside tailwind syntax inside the styled component files
-- Use only inline tailwind styles only for quick layout i.e. tw='flex flex-col gap-5', the rest place in styled components
+  - use only inline tailwind styles only for quick layout i.e. tw='flex-col gap-5', the rest place in styled components, this keeps the least band-aids or overrides on our code
+  - Put CSS in JavaScript - through styled components
+  - /kitchen-sink page loads storybook (TBA)

+- <b>Typescript:</b>

+  - Provide explicit types for all values (esp. with props), avoid using 'any' as much as possible
+  - Take the previous state into account while updating the state i.e.
+  - Use TS-free TSX (JS free JSX) as much as possible - If logic is a one-liner, then using it in the TSX is fine

+- Use functional components and hooks, no class components and constructors as much as possible
+- store mockdata (pre API integration) in a separate file
 - Multiple component definition per file, is not allowed
 - Keep components small and separate your functionalities
 - Use JavaScript destructuring to remove redundancy.
 - Always prefer passing objects
 - Use short cirtuit operators for Conditional rendering
-- Always Set type/inteface for props
 - Use folder components
-- Put CSS in JavaScript - through styled components
-- Separate business logic from UI file, as much as possible.

 ### Naming Conventions